The question, “How long does mouthwash last before it expires?” is a bit like, “How long is a piece of string?”

 If the product is purely natural then it will contain no preservatives.

 You should stick to the expiry dates on purely natural mouthwashes.
 If there is no expiry date, mark the bottle with the date of purchase.
 Then watch for changes in appearance which may show the mix is breaking down.
-This include changes of colour, general appearance, texture or smell.
+This include changes of color, general appearance, texture or smell.

 What Happens if You Use Out of Date Mouthwash?